Stationary entrance Markov chains, inducing, and level-crossings of random walks: Introduction

-This measure was found in~\cite{MijatovicVysotsky} as follows.
-We first computed it in a special case using an ergodic averaging argument and assuming that an invariant measure exists.
-Then invariance of $\pi$ was proved directly using quite interesting but yet complicated ad-hoc arguments.
-The same approach of computing or even guessing and then proving invariance was used in a number of other works (e.g.~\cite{Borovkov, Knight, PeigneWoessUnpub}, commented on below) concerning stability of certain Markov chains.
-In all these cases, including the one in question, this neither gives insight on the form of invariant measures (e.g., this does not explain why the Haar measure appears in~\eqref{eq: pi}) nor shows how to find them.
+We found this measure in~\cite{MijatovicVysotsky} computing it in a special case using an ergodic averaging argument and assuming that an invariant measure exists.
+Then we proved invariance of $\pi$ in general case using quite interesting but yet complicated and apparently ad-hoc arguments based on time-reversibility.
+The same approach of computing or even guessing and then proving invariance was used in a number of other works (e.g.~\cite{Borovkov, Knight, PeigneWoessUnpub}, commented below) concerning stability of certain Markov chains.
+In all these cases this neither gives insights on the form of invariant measures nor shows how to find them.
+In particular, this does not explain why the Haar measure, which was introduced in ~\cite{MijatovicVysotsky} {\it only} to simplify the notation, appears in formula~\eqref{eq: pi}.
 Moreover, this approach does not allow one to prove uniqueness.

-A possible way to prove uniqueness of the invariant measure is to establsih some type of distributional convergence of $\mathcal{O}_n$ towards $\pi$ as $n \to \infty$ (when $\E X_1 = 0$) starting $S$ from every $x \in \ZZ$.
+A universal approach for proving uniqueness of the invariant measure is in establishing some type of distributional convergence of $\mathcal{O}_n$ towards $\pi$ as $n \to \infty$ (when $\E X_1 = 0$) starting $S$ from every $x \in \ZZ$.
 In this paper we set this delicate problem aside.
 It is considered, under additional smoothness assumptions on the distribution of $X_1$, in the companion paper~\cite{MijatovicVysotsky} using the methods that are entirely different from the ones used here.
 However, we were not able to establish convergence in full generality.
-The main difficulty is that no standard criteria of convergence apply to~$\mathcal{O}$: in particular, this chain in general is neither weak Feller (Remark~\ref{rem: not Feller} in Section~\ref{sec: Inducing MCs}) nor $\psi$-irreducible.
+The main difficulty is that no standard criteria of convergence apply to~$\mathcal{O}$: in particular, this chain in general is neither weak Feller (Remark~\ref{rem: not Feller}) nor $\psi$-irreducible.
 By the same reasoning, a priori it is unclear if the chain $\mathcal O$ has a stationary distribution regardless of moment assumptions on $S$.

 This paper presents a new approach which allows us to {\it find} invariant measures and obtain their uniqueness and ergodicity in much more general context than level-crossings of one-dimensional random walks.